fa2k/raredisease-configs/README.md

 Nextflow: `/tsd/p164/data/durable/raredisease/nextflow-23.06.0-edge-all`.

-# Downloading the pipeline and singularity images
+# Pipeline and singularity images

 The raredisease pipeline is downloaded using the script: `download-pipeline-script.sh`, which calls `nf-core` tools.
 The tools can be installed using conda.
 See: